 There are also adults but it's the kids I find hardest to ignore and I reach into my bag for my wallet.

-Giving money is something I do knowing that behind every kid could be an adult who takes it away but I do it anyway in the hope that the street-smart kids have their own methods of secreting it away from their pimps.
+Giving money is something I do knowing that behind every kid could be an adult who takes it away but I do it anyway in the hope that the street-smart kids have their own methods of secreting it away.

 When I give to one, more arrive, one thumping the window so hard in anger when my donations dry up that I think she's going to smash the glass.

 Later we are told giving food is a good idea - at least it is something that won't be taken off the kids by the adults who likely control them.
 We are told many of the children are malnourished and even when they do get to eat, it is usually poor quality food, including scraps picked off the ground.

 It's enough to make you cry, especially when we've spent days experiencing the other uber-opulent, extravagant side of India - the India with buffet dinners with 20 different curries, servants in the toilets holding out towels for you to dry your hands, and hotel lobbies filled with grand pianos and flower arrangements stretching to the ceiling.

 We learn many of the child beggars are children of migrant workers who have moved to the city from rural areas in search of work but end up living in worse poverty than where they came from.

 At one intersection where highways run overhead, we hear there are large numbers of people living in the motorway underpasses, the men working in construction and their families forced to move from area to area as one job starts and another finishes.

 Children living in such situations have little chance of getting an education because of their transient existence.
 Looking at their lives compared to the lives of my children is witnessing true injustice.

 At the produce market, the traffic is terrifying and I wonder if we're going to get to the stalls without getting crushed between one of the 1000 or more trucks we are told cram their way into the area each day.